jerrymf/ngSznLogin/README.md

 Basic usage:
 ===========

-We recommend to use bower for download librabry:
+It is recommended to use bower:

 <pre>
   bower install ng-szn-login --save